San Juan, Puerto Rico Cruise Port Guide: Top Things to Do for Cruise Travelers

 San Juan’s vibrant waterfront shines on a sunny day, showcasing the city’s colorful architecture and Caribbean charm.

-San Juan is one of the busiest cruise departure ports in the Caribbean, and many travelers choose to arrive early or stay an extra day to explore the city’s incredible history, culture, and food scene.
+San Juan is one of the busiest cruise departure ports in the Caribbean, and this San Juan Puerto Rico cruise guide helps you make the most of your time before or after your sailing.
+Many travelers choose to arrive early or stay an extra day to explore the city’s incredible history, culture, and food scene.
 Whether you’re flying in for a cruise or extending your trip on either end, San Juan offers a perfect mix of beaches, forts, colorful streets, and unforgettable experiences.
-These attractions are easy to enjoy before or after your sailing — and each one adds something special to your time in Puerto Rico.

 1. Explore Old San Juan